 Wyclef Jean described Avicii as one of those talents that could hear the entire song in their head before picking up an instrument.
 Knowing what he wanted the song to sound like before he did anything was crucial and gave him direction.
 Having a clear-cut vision, in the beginning, will not only save you time but it will also produce better results.
 So next time you have an idea in your head give some thought to how you want everything to sound at the end.
 Once know what you’re looking for then record it.

 There is a lot that can be learned from Avicii.
 His arrangements and production style made him stand out from other EDM producers.
-My thoughts and prayers go out to his family, friends, and loved ones.
-Rest in Peace Tim and thank you for all of your contributions to the music world.
+Our thoughts and prayers go out to his family, friends, and loved ones.
+Rest in Peace Tim and thank you for all of your contributions to the world of music.